How to Install Docker on Debian 12, 11, or 10

 reboot

-This segment’ll explore how to manipulate Docker service using systemd.
-Systemd is a fundamental component of many Linux distributions, including Debian, which provides functionalities to administer system processes and services.
+This segment will explore how to manipulate the Docker service using systemd.
+Systemd is a fundamental component of many Linux distributions, including Debian, and provides functionalities to administer system processes and services.
 As Docker installs a systemd unit on your Debian system, this presents an efficient way to manage the Docker service.

 systemctl start docker.service